Make time to move

 Exercise - time to move; Weight loss - time to move; Obesity - time to move

-Experts recommend getting at least 30 minutes of moderate exercise most days of the week.
+Experts recommend getting at least 30 minutes of moderate exercise most days of the week with a target of 150 minutes per week.
 If you have a busy schedule, this may seem like a lot.
 But there are many ways to add exercise to even the busiest schedule.

 Why Make the Time?